csmth/slides/solve_an_2020_irish_math_olymapid_question.md

 (\frac{a}{b+c} + \frac{b}{c+a})  (\frac{b}{c+a} + \frac{c}{a+b}) (\frac{c}{a+b} + \frac{a}{b+c}) \geq (1 ^ 7) ^ 3 = 1
 ```

 - I don't have a good way to solve it quick.
-Rewrite the inequality by brute force.
+Rewrite the inequality by brute force:
 ```math
 (\frac{a(c+a) + b(b+c)}{(b+c)(c+a)})  (\frac{b(a+b) + c(c+a)}{(c+a)(a+b)} ) (\frac{c(b+c) +a(a+b)}{(a+b)(b+c)} ) \geq 1
 ```